icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Events Validation [stdRdapEventsValidation]."
 }
 ```
-13. If the JSON name _asEventActor_ exists, the value shall pass the test asEventActor Validation [stdRdapAsEventActorValidation] defined in this document.
+13. If the JSON name _asEventActor_ exists, the value shall pass the test asEventActor Validation [[stdRdapAsEventActorValidation]][id-stdRdapAsEventActorValidation] defined in this document.
 ``` json
 {
   "code": -12312,